Boro Dropulić, PhD MBA

 Rimas received his PhD from The Johns Hopkins University School of Medicine.
 After a post-graduate training at the Johns Hopkins Oncology Center, he joined the faculty of the Medical College of Wisconsin.

 After 12 years in academia he worked for 5 years at the Pediatric Oncology Branch of the NCI, and for a total of 5 years at Lentigen Corporation where he served as Scientific Director.
-He currently is an investigator at the Ben Towne Center for Childhood Cancer Research, Seattle Children’s Research Institute, Director for Scientific Integration at CureWorks, Professor of Pediatrics and Laboratory Medicine and Pathology at the University of Washington School of Medicine, and Chairs the Board of Directors for Caring Cross.
+He currently is an investigator at the Ben Towne Center for Childhood Cancer Research, Seattle Children’s Research Institute, Professor of Pediatrics and Laboratory Medicine and Pathology at the University of Washington School of Medicine, and Chairs the Board of Directors for Caring Cross.

 Victor (Xiaobin) Lu, PhD